jupyterhub/jupyterhub/jsx/README.md

 #### Pagination

-Indicies of paginated user and group data is stored in a `page` variable in the query string, as well as the `user_page` / `group_page` state variables in Redux.
+Indicies of paginated user and group data are stored in a `page` variable in the query string, as well as the `user_page` / `group_page` state variables in Redux.
 This allows the app to maintain two sources of truth, as well as protect the admin user's place in the collection on page reload.
-Limit is constant at this point and is held in the Redux state.
+The limit is constant at this point and is held in the Redux state.

 On updates to the paginated data, the app can respond in one of two ways.
 If a user/group record is either added or deleted, the pagination will reset and data will be pulled back with no offset.
 Alternatively, if a record is modified, the offset will remain and the change will be shown.